chrishoermann/zod-prisma-types/Readme.md

 # zod-prisma-types

 `zod-prisma-types` is a generator for [prisma](www.prisma.io) that generates [zod](https://github.com/colinhacks/zod) schemas from your prisma models.
 This includes schemas of models, enums, inputTypes, argTypes, filters and so on.
-It also provides options to write advanced zod validators directly in the prisma schema comments.
+It also provides options to write advanced zod validators directly in the Prisma schema comments.

-Since I'm maintaining the generator in my spare time consider buying me a coffee or sponsor me if you like the project.
+Since I'm maintaining the generator in my spare time consider buying me a coffee or sponsoring me if you like the project.
 Thanks!

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/chrishoermann)

 ## Breaking changes in v2.x.x

-Be aware that some generator options have been removed, a few new have been added, the behaviour of custom imports has changed and ts-morph is no longer needed to generate files in v2.0.0.
+Be aware that some generator options have been removed, a few new ones have been added, the behavior of custom imports has changed and ts-morph is no longer needed to generate files in v2.0.0.

 ## Known issues